NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_programs_manager.rst

 The ROS Node is made of several services to deal with the storage and running of programs.

-Calls are not available from the Python ROS Wrapper, as it made to run its programs with the Python ROS Wrapper.
+Calls are not available from the Python ROS Wrapper, as it is made to run its programs with the Python ROS Wrapper.

 It belongs to the ROS namespace: |namespace_emphasize|.